MoRel: Long-Range Flicker-Free 4D Motion Modeling via Anchor Relay-based Bidirectional Blending with Hierarchical Densification: Experiments

 \textbf{$\textbf{SelfCap}_{LR}$}.
 To simulate real-world long-range 4D motion, we construct $\textbf{SelfCap}_{LR}$ dataset selected from an undistilled raw video dataset~\cite{wang2025freetimegs,xu2024longvolcap}.
 It contains five representative and challenging dynamic sequences (Bike$_{1}$, Bike$_{2}$, Corgi, Yoga, and Dance) over 3500 frames.
-It has larger average motion magnitude and captured at wider spaces compared to other previous datasets as compared in \textit{Suppl.~\ref{Dataset Statistics}}.
+It has larger average motion magnitude and captured at wider spaces compared to other previous datasets as shown in \textit{Suppl.~\ref{Dataset Statistics}}.
 As a result, it is an appropriate benchmark to evaluate challenging long-range 4D motion modeling.

-\textbf{Evaluation Metrics. } We employ PSNR, SSIM, and LPIPS~\cite{zhang2018unreasonable}.
-To further evaluate temporal consistency, we adopt tOF~\cite{chu2020learning} between consecutive frames.
-We additionally measure training and rendering memories which are crucial evaluation factors for long-range 4D motion modeling in terms of efficiency.
+\textbf{Evaluation Metrics.} We employ PSNR, SSIM, and LPIPS~\cite{zhang2018unreasonable}.
+To further evaluate temporal consistency, we adopt tOF~\cite{chu2020learning} between consecutive frames, as detailed in \textit{Suppl.~\ref{tOF}}.
+We additionally measure training and rendering memory, which are crucial evaluation factors for long-range 4D motion modeling in terms of efficiency.